The Class of 2019 will be selected during the 2014-15 application cycle.

 Because facilities for pre-clinical and clinical instruction are limited, it is necessary to restrict enrolment to applicants who are best qualified to meet the mental and physical demands of the curriculum and most likely to successfully complete the full course of study.
 The presentation of the minimum admission requirements will not assure guaranteed acceptance.

 - In order to be considered competitive, candidates must have achieved at least 80% or higher in two undergraduate level years by the end of the academic year prior to application.
 Past class statistics have indicated that most successful applicants have a mid to high 80s average over their two most competitive years.
-Although primary consideration will be given to the most competitive two academic years and the DAT scores, overall academic performance (consistency, trend), honors degree (if applicable), and graduate education can also be used as selection criteria.
+Although primary consideration will be given to the most competitive two academic years and the DAT scores, overall academic performance (consistency, trend) and graduate education can also be used as selection criteria.

 - Applicants are ranked on a compiled score representing 60% academics, 15% DAT score, and 25% interview.
 The quality of the applicant pool in which one is considered for entry could raise the minimum academic competitive level, and will determine the minimum DAT score.